Consumers Must Plan Early To Manage Autonomy Risk & LTC Needs

 It may be dated, but an article in ThinkAdvisor discussed how The American Association for Long-Term Care Insurance (AALTCI) found that among the four LTC plan providers surveyed, "young female claimants ranged in age from 28 to 42 when they implemented their plans, and from 28 to 46 when they filed their claims.
 The benefits paid in connection with these claims ranged from $107,500 to $730,200.
 Young male claimants ranged in age from 21 to 38 when they implemented their plans, and from 24 to 38 when they filed their claims.
 The amounts paid in connection with these claims ranged from $92,500 to $703,000."

-The advisory community should encourage its younger clients to start the LTC planning process early, and quantifying future LTC needs using a HALO Assessment is an excellent first step!
+The advisory community must encourage its younger clients to start the LTC Planning process early.
+Discussing parental concerns and quantifying future LTC needs using a HALO Assessment would be an excellent practice.
 By making this necessary transition in their practice, advisors can help clients prepare for the future and ensure they have the care they need, no matter what life brings.

 Maximize your clients' options and discuss Long-Term Care Planning as early as possible.....